MarcelloMello2/Dev-Cpp/Source/VCL/Abbrevia/Abbrevia/tests/testfiles/ANSI/Readme.txt

-These test files use a subset of characters that are supported by both OEM 437 and ANSI 1252, in order to test .gz/.tar filename decoding.
+﻿These test files use a subset of characters that are supported by both OEM 437 and ANSI 1252, in order to test .gz/.tar filename decoding.
 They will work on Delphi 2007 and earlier.
 The filenames are encoded in each archive as indicated by their names (OEM 437, ANSI 1252, UTF-8), which are the ANSI/OEM codepages for US English.

 I've looked into filename encoding behavior in various Windows applications, and there isn't any agreement, so when writing new archives Abbrevia always uses UTF-8 on Windows and OS X.